Boa Constrictor Temperatures & Heating Requirements

 Both heat tape and heat pads must be used in conjunction with a thermostat to prevent them from getting too hot, and without this tool it is impossible to control your boa’s temperature gradient.

 Both products are used with the same assumption that snakes need “belly heat” in order to digest their food properly.
 However, the truth is that the whole concept of belly heat is bogus!
 In nature, warmth comes from above (the sun), not from below (the ground).
 In fact, when reptiles get too hot they will retreat underground to cool off.
-Using overhead heat sources like heat lamps mimics the effects of the sun and how boas evolved to receive warmth — by laying on top of sun-warmed surfaces and thereby receiving heat from both above and below.
-To recreate this effect in your enclosure, you can place a piece of slate, flagstone, concrete, or even wood underneath the heat source to create the perfect basking surface.
+Using overhead heat sources like heat lamps mimics the effects of the sun and how boas evolved to receive warmth.
+To recreate this effect in your enclosure, you can place a piece of light-colored flagstone, concrete, or even wood underneath the heat source to create the perfect basking surface.

 Boa Constrictor Temperatures - boa basking under guarded lamp